Sessional play and inclusion worker job description

 - Knowledge of Inclusion policies and procedures

-- Experience of inclusion work with children/young people with challenging behaviour, disabilities and/or complex needs
+- Experience of inclusion work with young disabled people with additional needs and challenging behaviour

-- Experience of working with children and young people in a play/leisure environment
+- Experience of working with children and young people in a play or leisure environment

 - Good time management and ability to plan own workload and work to deadlines